mvrdevelopment/spec/mvr-spec.md

 #### Node Definition: Layer

 This node defines a layer.
 The layer is a spatial representation of a geometric container.
 The child objects are located inside a local coordinate system.
+The defined Layer Node Attributes are specified in Table 16.

 Node name: `Layer`

-##### Table 15 — *Layer Node Attributes*
+##### Table 16 — *Layer Node Attributes*

 | Attribute Name | Attribute Value Type                    | Default Value when Optional | Description                          |
 | -------------- | --------------------------------------- | --------------------------- | ------------------------------------ |
 | uuid           | [UUID](#user-content-attrtype-uuid)     | Not Optional                | The unique identifier of the object. |
 | name           | [String](#user-content-attrtype-string) | Empty                       | The name of the object               |

-The child list contains a list of layer nodes:
+The child list (Table 17) contains a list of layer nodes:

-##### Table 16 — *Layer Node Childs*
+##### Table 17 — *Layer Node Childs*

 | Child Node                              | Allowed Count | Description                                                          |
 | --------------------------------------- | ------------- | -------------------------------------------------------------------- |